If planning to travel offsite on college business

 4. Check Foreign and Commonwealth Office (FCO) country guidance.

-5. If FCO or college insurer advises against all, or all but essential travel - to any part of the destination country -- complete an OWERP and contact the College Insurance Manager and obtain approval from Head of Department.
+5. If FCO or college insurer advises against all, or all but essential travel - to any part of the destination country -- download and complete an OWERP and contact the College Insurance Manager and obtain approval from Head of Department.
 For example, special considerations must be given to countries where sanctions are in force – see STEP THREE below on Insurance matters.

 Travel within the UK